gvsulib/library-Status/README.md

     * *$from_email*: The email address your problem reports will be sent from.
     * *$email_subject*: The subject line of your problem report email address.
     * *$use_native_login: Use native login or not.
 If false, $non_native_login_url must be set.
     * *$non_native_login_url: URL to redirect to the non-native login system of your choosing.
+Be sure that your login system sets a $_SESSION['username'] variable.
+This is how the app knows whether you are logged in or not.
+There are ways to do this [with EZProxy](http://matthew.reidsrow.com/articles/20).
+(If you have experience connecting apps to campus LDAP systems, consider contributing that feature!)
-8. Save the file as config.php.
+7. Save the file as config.php.
-9. Now your setup is done!
+8. Now your setup is done!
 Test out your app by visiting it in your browser.

 ### Further Configuration